ramottamado/ramottamado.github.io/_posts/2022-02-11-low-level-left-join-in-apache-flink.md

 }
 ```

-In this abstract class, we define `FactDimStreamJoin` as an abstract class extending `KeyedCoProcessFunction`.
+In this abstract class, we define `FactDimStreamJoin` extending `KeyedCoProcessFunction`.
 We define `stateName` and `dimClass` as Flink's state name (Flink uses state name as the identifier) and the class of the dimension stream.
 We also created the field `dimState`, which will be initialized in the `open()` method.
 This field will hold the state for the dimension stream.
 We use `ValueState` so that we can update the state every time a new dimension record with the same key arrived.
 The abstract method `join()` will define how we join the streams, which will be implemented in the implementing class.

 ### The `open()` method